Adopted by President’s Cabinet 12/11/15; 2/2/23

 Notification to Student Athlete

 The third party medical provider will share test results with the Athletic Director.
-The Athletic Director will promptly notify the student in writing with an acknowledgement form for the student/athlete to sign stating that he/she has been notified of the positive test result (See Attachment –“G”-East Georgia State College Student/Athlete Acknowledgement/Notification of a Test Positive of a Drug/Alcohol Test).
+The Athletic Director will promptly notify the student through direct contact or telephone call, and in writing with an acknowledgement form for the student/athlete to sign stating that he/she has been notified of the positive test result (See Attachment –“G”-East Georgia State College Student/Athlete Acknowledgement/Notification of a Test Positive of a Drug/Alcohol Test).
 The student may, within 5 days of the receipt of this notification, request a meeting with the Athletic Director to contest the positive test, discuss the situation, to review the testing procedures used, and to provide any pertinent facts or mitigating circumstances, including medical justification for the use of a prohibited substance.
 All requests for a meeting must be in writing.
 A meeting with the Athletic Director or his designee will occur as soon as is reasonably possible following the written request.

 If, as a result of meeting with the Athletic Director, it is determined that the results were based on a defective testing procedure, or that the positive test was otherwise improper, no record of the positive test results is kept.